morellexf26/android-core-sampler/README.md

 device CPU cores were during the wait period, and it prints a CPU usage report the the console.

-If you want to wait for an interval other than 5 seconds, just specify the number of seconds as an argument on the command line.
+If you want to wait for an interval other than 5 seconds, just change the sleep value.

 ```
 CPU     WORK    BUSY    IDLE    WAIT